What to Avoid When Drain CleaningBy Winters Home Services

 Wrong Plunger – Often times, the wrong plunger is used for clearing drains.
 The seal should be intact so now air or water in the tube is sucked down the drain when the plunger is pushed down.
 Avoid using a toilet plunger for the sink, stick to the sink plunger.

-Contact the professional drain cleaning and clearing team at Winters Home Services at (617) 977-3101.
-We are available 24 hours a day, 7 days a week and are licensed and insured.
+Contact the professional drain cleaning and clearing team at Winters® Home Services at (617) 977-3101.
+We are licensed and insured.
 We handle all type of drains including utility sinks, bathtubs, shower drains, sewer drains and main drains.